 At the end of this dirt road, after the last numbered campsite, the trail continues through the woods as it meanders its way along a creek.
 Eventually, hikers will reach a creek crossing - here, you technically have two choices - hikers can cross the creek by slowly walking along rocks that were placed to help hikers, or you can skirt off-trail and cross two smaller creeks to reach the other side.
 Either way, hikers will need to cross some water in order to hike the entire trail.

 After the creek crossing, the trail runs along the base of a hillside and the creek - giving hikers a nice view of the surrounding hills.
 Along this section of trail is, what looks like an old drainage culvert that sits along the trail.
 This culvert-like object is actually the remains of an old water system that used to pipe water from Freeman Run upstream to the paper mill downstream.
+This section of the trail technically follows along the abandon water piping from the Bayless Concrete Dam Ruins to the Bayless Papermill ruins.
 These old pipes used to be made of wood with cast iron hold bands.
 Hikers should be aware of one large hole in the ground (approx. 1-foot wide) and a set of cast iron hold bands, that looks like a circular rip cage, lying in the ground.